A FEATURE-LENGTH SAND ANIMATION

 Designer: Derek Mawudoku

-Heart of Darkness will remain faithful to the original settings of the book and use animation to appeal to a new younger audience.
-The themes in the book concerning the colonialism that Conrad had experienced at first hand in Africa still have a great relevance today.
+Heart of Darkness will remain faithful to the original settings of the book and use animation to appeal to a new audience.
+The themes in the book concerning the colonialism that Conrad had experienced at first hand in Africa still have a relevance today.
 The story has taken on a universal character that explains its continued popularity with filmmakers who have transposed the story to other periods and places as in the case with Coppola’s Apocalypse Now.
 Orson Welles, who also wanted to make a film adaptation of the book, wrote: